-The history of MΙLLS OF CRETE begins in 1928 from the port of Souda in Crete, when the entrepreneurs Soulakos (a grain merchant from Gythio) and Pologiorgis founded the general company KYLINDROMILOI CRETE.
+The history of MΙLLS OF CRETE begins in 1928 from the port of Souda in Crete, when the entrepreneurs Soulakos (a grain merchant from Gythio) Pologiorgis and Tzianoudakis founded the general company KYLINDROMILOI CRETE.
 Their aim was to create a coastal mill that would directly source the raw materials from Central Greece in order to avoid the high transport costs that burdened the price of the products.
 Despite the adversity of the times and the poor road network of the island that restricted the transport of flour, the company developed significant momentum.

 However, when World War II arrived in Crete in 1941, the German Stuka and heavy bombers of the Luftwaffe irreparably hit the strategic objectives of the island, including the port of Souda.
 The KYLINDROMILOI CRETE had not escaped the Nazi bombs.
 They were completely destroyed.